New Faculty Teaching Academy

 Year 2 total expected time commitment: 12-14 hours

-Year 3: Documenting your teaching development
+Year 3: Documenting Your Teaching Development

-Year 3 total expected time commitment: 3-6 hours
+Year 3 total expected time commitment: 6-8 hours

-Joining the academy
+Joining the Academy

 The academy is designed for tenure-track faculty and lecturers within their first three years at Cornell.
 Year 1 runs every Fall semester, and faculty can join anytime during their first three years at Cornell.
 Some new faculty like to start right away in their first semester, while others prefer to wait a year or two.
 Check back for next year's dates.